-Requirements for the master's degree include:
+Requirements for the Master's degree include the following:

-- Completion of one of the degree programs described in the Graduate Programs of Study section of this catalog, including GRST 500 totaling a minimum of 31 hours of graduate coursework - 2.
+- Completion of one of the degree programs described in the Graduate Programs of Study section of this catalogue, totaling a minimum of 31 hours of graduate coursework including GRST 500 - 2.
 A minimum grade point average of 3.0 - 3.
 Completion of a Master of Arts electronic portfolio, and - 4.
-Completion at Union College of at least 21 of the required 31 semester hours.
-Students may elect to write a master's thesis for six semester hours of credit. - Contact advisor to ensure that all necessary documentation has been included in student's file - 6.
+Completion at Union College of at least 21 of the required 31 semester hours. - 5.
+Contact advisor to ensure that all necessary documentation has been included in student's file - 6.
 Complete TC-1 form for certificate and/or rank change